 You need to organise your own international flights.
 We have a unique partnership with Student Universe (a specialist division of the Flight Centre Travel Group and no, you don’t have to be a student to use them).
 The dedicated Secret Compass team understand us, our destinations and use global buying power to save you money and offer security along with a 24-hour assistance helpline.
 Fill in a free, no-obligation Flight Request Form here or call (UK) 0844 560 9799 for assistance in booking international flights.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-You need to be at the team hotel in Bishkek by xxxx on the xxth August 2019 and the expedition officially ends after breakfast on the xxth August 2019 although you are free to depart anytime as many flights depart early in the morning.
+You need to be at the team hotel in Bishkek by 1800 on the 12th August 2019 and the expedition officially ends after breakfast on the 23rd August 2019 although you are free to depart anytime as many flights depart early in the morning.

 Travel insurance which provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).